 Colorado School of Mines

 Like Durango, Golden’s overall cost of living is slightly misleading.
-Officially averaging a whopping 47% higher than the national average, Golden’s living costs are driven up by high housing costs.
+Officially averaging a whopping 63% higher than the national average, Golden’s living costs are driven up by high housing costs.
 They’re nearly triple the U.S. norm!
 Golden is a delightfully charming — yet increasingly crowded — place to live.
-The historic downtown makes for a nice place to socialize, while Lookout Mountain, South Table Mountain, and Clear Creek White Water Park offer a never-ending supply of outdoor activities.
+The historic downtown makes for a nice place to socialize.
+Lookout Mountain, South Table Mountain, and Clear Creek White Water Park offer a never-ending supply of outdoor activities.
 And if you aren’t turned off by the housing costs, the rest of Golden’s expense categories are surprisingly un-intimidating.
-Food averages 3% less than the typical, while utilities and transportation also rank well below the national norm.
+Food averages 4.5% less than the typical, while utilities and healthcare also rank well below the national norm.

 And which Colorado college town is most expensive?
 That would be Boulder, with an average living cost 86.9% higher than the national average.